ipfs-inactive/website/content/docs/commands.md

 OPTIONS

   -b, --bits       int    - Number of bits to use in the generated RSA private key.
 Default: 2048.
   -e, --empty-repo bool   - Don't add and pin help files to the local storage.
-Default: false.
+  -p, --profile    string - Apply profile settings to config.
+Multiple profiles can be separated by ','.

 DESCRIPTION

   Initializes ipfs configuration files and generates a new keypair.

+  If you are going to run IPFS in server environment, you may want to initialize it using 'server' profile.

+  Available profiles:
+      'server' - Disables local host discovery, recommended when running IPFS on machines with public IPv4 addresses.
+      'test' - Reduces external interference of IPFS daemon, this is useful when using the daemon in test environments.

   ipfs uses a repository in the local file system.
 By default, the repo is located at ~/.ipfs.
 To change the repo location, set the $IPFS_PATH environment variable:

       export IPFS_PATH=/path/to/ipfsrepo
 ```